RH8888/valhallabot/docs/deployment.md

 # Deployment

-This project uses [Gunicorn](https://gunicorn.org/) as its WSGI server.
+This project uses [Uvicorn](https://www.uvicorn.org/) as its ASGI server.

 ## Container Deployment